Gordon Ramsay: Television

-Ramsay's first documented role in television was in two fly-on-the-kitchen-wall documentaries: Boiling Point (1999) and Beyond Boiling Point (2000), but he had appeared previously as a judge on a MasterChef-like series for young catering students in 1997, with his then restaurant partner.
+Ramsay's first documented role in television was in two fly-on-the-kitchen-wall documentaries: Boiling Point (1999) and Beyond Boiling Point (2000), but he had appeared previously as a judge on a MasterChef-like series for young catering students in 1997, with his then restaurant partner, where he was seen bullying the young man that had won the chance to spend a week working in Ramsay's restaurant.
 Ramsay appeared on series three of Faking It in 2001, helping the prospective chef, a burger flipper named Ed Devlin, learn the trade.
 This episode won the 2001 BAFTA for "Best Factual TV Moment."

 In 2004, Ramsay appeared in two British television series.
-Ramsay's Kitchen Nightmares aired on Channel 4, and saw the chef troubleshooting failing restaurants over one week.
+Ramsay's Kitchen Nightmares aired on Channel 4 and saw the chef troubleshooting failing restaurants over one week.
 This series ran its fifth series in 2007.
 Hell's Kitchen, a reality show which aired on ITV1, saw Ramsay attempt to train ten British celebrities to be chefs, as they ran a restaurant on Brick Lane in the East End of London, which opened to the public for the two-week duration of the show.
 Although he was the creator of Hell's Kitchen, Ramsay only starred in the first series, as he signed a four-year contract with Channel 4, ruling out any possibility of him appearing on future episodes of the ITV-produced show.

-In May 2005, the Fox network introduced Ramsay to American audiences in a US version of Hell's Kitchen produced by Granada Entertainment and A. Smith & Co.
+In May 2005, the Fox network introduced Ramsay to American audiences in an American version of Hell's Kitchen produced by Granada Entertainment and A. Smith & Co.
 The show follows a similar premise to the original British series, showcasing Ramsay's perfectionism and infamously short temper.
-Ramsay had also hosted a US version of Kitchen Nightmares, which premiered on Fox on 19 September 2007.
+Ramsay had also hosted an American version of Kitchen Nightmares, which premiered on Fox on 19 September 2007.
 On 23 June 2014, Ramsay announced he was ending the series.
 In June 2018, Gordon Ramsay's 24 Hours to Hell and Back, a new series with a premise much like Kitchen Nightmares but a shorter timeline, premiered on Fox.